catapracts/ExerciseProject/README.md

 - Front_End
   To make a Program for Front_End with React, javascript, HTML, CSS etc
 - Back_End
-  To make a Program for Back_End with Spring, C, JAVA, C++ etc
+  To make a Program for Back_End with Spring, C, JAVA, C++, python etc
 - Test
   To make a Program using with various language to make a diverse Program
 - Debug Log(Later)